 - 1 teaspoon Onion powder

-- Slowly add half and half to flour, stirring vigorously to get a smooth mixture, sauce will begin to thicken.
-Start to add in chicken broth and stir to get any lumps of flour out.
+- Slowly add half and half to the cheese, stirring vigorously to get a smooth mixture.
+Sauce will begin to thicken.
+Start to add in chicken (or vegetable) broth and continue to stir until fully combined and smooth.

 Baking times may vary depending on oven settings.